 Hyperpigmentation, or “dark spots,” can be caused by acne scars, excessive sun exposure, or hormonal changes, according to David E. Bank, MD, of New York-Presbyterian Hospital.
 “There are a variety of creams and serums that patients can use to help lighten, brighten, and diminish dark areas over time,” he says.

-Perhaps the most popular solution for skin lightening on a spot-by-spot basis is topical solutions containing hydroquinone.
-The Food and Drug Administration (FDA) limits the concentration of this active ingredient to two percent in over-the-counter products and three to four percent in prescription products.
-It is the only ingredient classified as a “bleaching agent” by the FDA.
+The U.S. Food and Drug Administration (FDA) limits the concentration of this active ingredient to 2 percent in over-the-counter products and 3 to 4 percent in prescription products.
+It’s the only ingredient classified as a “bleaching agent” by the FDA.

 Products like Retin-A and Renova are an alternate solution.
-They contain ingredients such as alpha-hydroxy acid and retinoic acid, which work to increase cell turnover, speed up exfoliation, and promote new, healthy skin growth.
+They contain ingredients such as alpha hydroxy acid and retinoic acid, which work to increase cell turnover, speed up exfoliation, and promote new, healthy skin growth.

 A more invasive option for lightening dark spots is laser treatment.
 It works by targeting dark spots with concentrated light energy, and removes the skin layer by layer.
 You’re essentially burning the darkened layers of the skin right off.